 Update (March 23, 2020): Halal Cafe & Sushi Akasaka Saryo Ouka is now closed.

 Halal Cafe & Sushi Akasaka Saryo Ouka is another restaurant to come by if you’re looking for certified halal sushi in Tokyo.
 They have an extensive menu that includes a range of dishes, from wagyu beef to Japanese sweets and desserts, but it’s also one of the few places to enjoy halal sushi in Tokyo.
 The restaurant is halal-certified and the owner takes special care to keep their food up to halal standards, ensuring that there is no alcohol used during the cooking process.
-Like many other restaurants, their sushi dishes don’t use mirin, but instead use a halal vinegar to help enhance the flavor of the rice.
+Like many other restaurants, their sushi dishes don’t use mirin but instead use halal vinegar to help enhance the flavor of the rice.
 They also make sure to use the freshest ingredients available.
 Drop by to have a taste of their mouth-watering sushi dishes, then treat yourself to some matcha pancakes from their dessert menu!
 Craving some halal ramen?
 Akasaka Saryo Ouka is Shinjuku Gyoen Ramen Ouka’s sister shop, one of the halal ramen joints that is on our list of the 6 Best Halal Ramen Shops in Tokyo.

 Another great place to visit for halal sushi in Tokyo is Genki Sushi.
 They are not halal-certified, but they do not serve pork and offer halal soy sauce to guests.
 While this restaurant is a conveyor belt sushi restaurant, meaning the sushi dishes come past your table on a track, they have an English menu handy so you can order from the menu.
-Before ordering, it is highly recommended to talk to the staff so you can inform them about your dietary needs but other than that, Genki Sushi is a nice place to visit if you’re craving for some delicious and cheap halal-friendly sushi in Tokyo.
+Before ordering, it is highly recommended to talk to the staff so you can inform them about your dietary needs, but other than that, Genki Sushi is a nice place to visit if you’re craving for some delicious and cheap halal-friendly sushi in Tokyo.

 Update (March 23, 2020): Itamae Sushi Ueno is now closed.

 While Itamae Sushi Ueno is not halal-certified and they serve alcohol to guests, they do offer a Muslim-friendly menu.
 The halal menu does not include alcohol, pork, or pork ingredients.
 They provide a special halal seasoning for their sushi and use separate cutting boards, knives, and kitchen tools for the items on the halal menu.
-Itamae Sushi Ueno also provides separate glasses and tableware for halal guests, although their seafood and vegetables are not halal certified.
-The specialty at Itamae Sushi Ueno is their blue-fin tuna, and they have consistently won the tuna auction for 4 consecutive years.
+Itamae Sushi Ueno also provides separate glasses and tableware for halal guests, although their seafood and vegetables are not halal-certified.
+The specialty at Itamae Sushi Ueno is their blue-fin tuna, and they have consistently won the tuna auction for four consecutive years.
 Prices are quite reasonable and the ultra-fresh ingredients are sourced from Japanese fish markets.